 Wexford CYPSC supports the development of Wexford Restorative Practice Partnership.
 For more information, see www.wrpp.ie.

 WRPP has organised a number of conferences and delivered training events to those interested in adopting a restorative approach to their work.
 With assistance from the Healthy Ireland Fund, WRPP has developed an E-Learning resource "Introduction to Restorative Practices".
 It is hoped that this resource will make information on restorative practice more accessible to a wider number of people.
 This resource was officially launched online in December 2020 and is open for applications from January 2021.

 Wexford CYPSC is currently in the process of developing its second Children and Young People's Plan (CYPP).
 To ensure that the voices of children and young people are included in the plan, Wexford CYPSC have consulted with children, young people and families in a variety of settings.

 To view Wexford CYPSC's consultation documents please click on the links below:

 Wexford CYPSC has developed a website with information on services and supports that are available for children, young people and families in Co.
 Wexford.
 Please see www.wexfordcypsc.ie.

-In 2019m Wexford CYPSC supported the development of the Wexford Parents Hub.
-The Hub can be accessed here.
+In 2019 Wexford CYPSC supported the development of the Wexford Parents Hub.
+The Hub has a presence on Facebook and a page on the Wexford CYPSC website which can be accessed here.